Computing the flip distance between triangulations: Preliminaries

-A {\em parameterized problem} is a set of instances of the form $(x, k)$, where $x$ is the input instance and $k \in \nat$ is the {\it parameter}.
+\paragraph{{\bf Parameterized complexity.}} A {\em parameterized problem} is a set of instances of the form $(x, k)$, where $x$ is the input instance and $k \in \nat$ is the {\it parameter}.
 A parameterized problem is {\it fixed-parameter tractable}, shortly $\FPT$, if there is an algorithm that solves the problem in time $f(k)|x|^{c}$, where $f$ is a computable function and $c > 0$ is a constant.
+A parameterized problem is {\em kernelizable} if there exists a polynomial-time reduction that maps an instance $(x,k)$ of the problem to another instance $(x',k')$ such that: (1) $|x'| \leq \lambda(k)$ for some computable function $\lambda$, (2) $k' \leq \lambda(k)$, and (3) $(x,k)$ is a yes-instance of the problem if and only if $(x',k')$ is.
+The instance $(x',k')$ is called the {\em kernel} of $(x, k)$.
 We refer to~\cite{fptbook,rolfbook} for more information about parameterized complexity.

+\paragraph{{\bf Graphs.}} All graphs considered in this paper are simple finite graphs with no multiple edges or self-loops.
+Let $G$ be a graph. $V(G)$ and $E(G)$ denote the vertex-set and the edge-set of $G$, respectively, and $|G|$ denotes the {\em size} of $G$, which is $|V(G)| + |E(G)|$.
+If $S$ is any set of vertices in $G$, we write $G-S$ for the subgraph of $G$ obtained by deleting all the vertices in $S$ and their incident edges.
+For a directed graph $G$, a {\em weakly connected component} of $G$ is a (maximal) connected component of the underlying undirected graph of $G$ (that is, the undirected graph obtained from $G$ by replacing all directed edges with undirected edges); for simplicity, we will use the term {\em component} of a directed graph $G$ to refer to a weakly connected component of $G$.

+A graph is {\it planar} if it can be drawn in the plane without edge intersections (except at the endpoints).
+A {\it plane graph} has a fixed drawing.
+Each maximal connected region of the plane minus the drawing is an open set; these are the {\em faces}.
+One is unbounded, called the {\em outer face}.
+A face is a {\em triangle}, or a {\em triangular face}, if it is a cycle of length 3 (\ie, $C_3$).
+A {\em rotation system}, $\RRR$, of a plane graph $G$ is a clockwise/counterclockwise cyclical ordering of the edges around each vertex of $G$.
+We sometime refer to the vertices of a plane graphs by {\em points}.

+A simple planar graph $G$ is {\em triangulated} if $G$ can be embedded in the plane so that each face of the embedding, including the external/outer face, is a triangle.
+It is well known that $G$ is triangulated if and only if it is a maximal planar graph, in which case $G$ has $3n-6$ edges.
+If $G$ is a triangulated planar graph on $n \geq 4$ vertices then $G$ is 3-connected~\cite{diestel}, and it has a unique combinatorial embedding up to homeomorphism~\cite{diestel} (\ie, topological isomorphism).
+Moreover, for any two triangulated planar graphs $G$ and $H$, every isomorphism between $G$ and $H$ is a homeomorphism~\cite{diestel}.
+We call an embedded triangulated planar graph a {\em plane triangulation}.
+We refer to~\cite{diestel} for more information on graphs.